This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Direct Method”.

 Explanation: CSMA/CD stands for Carrier Sense Multiple Access with Collision Detection.
 It is mostly used in early Ethernet technology for local area networking.

 Explanation: A dumb terminal is an output that accepts data from CPU.
 It has no processing capabilities.
-Dumb terminals are used in networks that requires central monitoring.
+Dumb terminals are used in networks that require central monitoring.
+Thus, dumb terminals are used for token-passing networks.
+However, smart terminals to exist which has its own processor.

 Explanation: For any long message to be transmitted, it is first divided into many small parts called packets.
 Individual packets belonging to a long message may arrive out of order at the destination.